colour-science/colour/docs/tutorial.rst

 .. image:: _static/Tutorial_Sample_SD.png

-With the sample spectral distribution defined, we can retrieve its
+With the sample spectral distribution defined, its shape is retrieved as
-shape:
+follows:

 .. code:: python